 No one likes wimpy vegetables.
 Ew.
 I mean, who wants to eat celery that’s about as crispy as an old shoelace?
 Not me.
 Eating celery raw, when it’s crunchy and firm, is my favorite way to enjoy this light veggie, so learning the best way to store celery so that it retains its crunch was of the utmost importance around here!
 Plus it gives me more time to think about the important things, like what to cook for dinner tonight.

-Keeping celery fresh in the refrigerator is so easy.
+Keeping celery fresh in the refrigerator is so easy (a lot like freezing vegetables, which is also really simple if you know the proper way to do it).
 You don’t need pricey bio-bags involved, and you won’t have to to buy any weird humidifying devices for your refrigerator.
 In fact you only need three things — one of which, incidentally, is celery itself.

 The best way to store celery is…